Our miracle RAINBOW BABY BOY arrived 8/2018

 December first started with an early morning doctor's appointment for me.
 For those of you who don't know, we are TTC number two.
 I had an IUI which is surprisingly covered by our new insurance.
 I know, there are as many acronyms in the infertility world as there are in education.
 TTC stands for trying to conceive, and IUI is intrauterine insemination, or artificial insemination.
 We're doing these unmedicated, without any fertility drugs, so my doctor says "it won't work."
 Good to know!
 That way, we don't get our hopes up, and can start looking into our backup plan: IVF in Prague this summer.

 Those of you who have followed my journey know that I announced my pregnancy with Autumn super early, right after I POAS (you can google that one).
 I hadn't even had a blood test.
 That won't be happening this time.
 We will keep it under wraps until we know everything is alright, like most people do.
 I don't have the data to back it up, but with IVF, you know you have a "good" egg, which is one of the reasons I was so optimistic.
-Plus, I needed to be since we were loosing Mom at the time and I desperately needed something positive.
+Plus, I needed to be since we were losing Mom at the time, and I desperately needed something positive.
 But my current doctor said that only 1 in 7 of my eggs is normal.
 Not me personally, but just because of my age.

 After the appointment, Autumn and I went to Target and did a small food shop.
 I bought another turkey and a few ingredients to do another Thanksgiving dinner.
 Autumn tried avocado (fresh, not from a jar) for the first time and really seemed to like it.
 No more new foods for a few days, that day alone she had quinoa, apples and avocado.
 Her full tummy made her sleepy, and we continued our nap-time adventures.